 In recent decades, increasing school accountability for reading, writing and math, as measured by standardized test scores, has had major negative unintended consequences.
 Schools slashed physical & health education, arts ed, and recess, in order to increase seat-time for test prep.
 This happened at the same time as screen- and seat-time were increasing at home and physical activity decreasing.

 Thanks to our advocacy, the Arizona State Board of Education approved a resolution in May 2017 to add physical, health & arts education indicators to the state A-F school grading accountability formula, by which each public school is graded A, B, C, D or F. School leaders across the state have confirmed that being able to increase their school’s state-awarded grade by restoring quality physical & health education, will create a significant incentive to invest the school time and resources needed to improve student health.
 Healthy Future US is working with the association of physical & health educators and others to develop the evaluation system needed to implement this in all schools statewide.

 An additional step would be to develop an even broader Whole-Child School Report Card for each school, with an even wider range of metrics.
 This would provide a more well-rounded, balanced picture of school quality for parents and policy-makers than the current narrow focus on reading, writing & math test scores.

 60 Minutes Daily Physical Activity for Health

-Here is a proven example of how we CAN get to 60 minutes at school, even with less than ideal PE and recess time:
+Here is a proven example (based on Let’s Move Active Schools) of how we can get to 60 minutes of daily physical activity at school, even with less-than-ideal PE and recess time: